Toward Trustworthy Digital Twins in AI Agent-based Wireless Network Optimization: Challenges, Solutions, and Opportunities: A Real-world Case Study

 \subsection{DT Construction and Evaluation}

 To create a realistic scenario for the DT evaluation, we first collected 36 hours of operational data from the live testbed, capturing a wide range of network conditions, traffic patterns, and channel dynamics.
-Using this dataset, we constructed a pool of 120 candidate DTs, each implemented as an MDP-level, NN-based model designed to learn the environment's dynamics.
-This pool was intentionally diversified by varying the model settings, such as the width and depth of NN architectures and the number of training episodes.
-This process yielded a collection of DTs with varying degrees of fidelity.
+Using this dataset, we constructed a pool of 100 candidate DTs with different model settings, such as the width and depth of NN architectures and the number of training episodes, thereby yielding a collection of DTs with varying fidelity.

-For each of the 120 candidate DTs, we calculated its mismatch value against the real environment using DT-BSM~\cite{taotsp}.
-This was achieved by sampling state-action-reward transitions from both the DT and the real environment to empirically estimate the transition probabilities and reward functions.
-Subsequently, an RL agent was thoroughly trained within each of the 120 DTs until convergence.
-Each of these 120 resulting agentic AI policies was then deployed and evaluated in the wireless network testbed to measure its final sum-throughput performance.
+For each of the 100 candidate DTs, we calculated its DT-BSM mismatch value to indicate task-centric fidelity, following the pipeline in Fig.~\ref{fig2}.
+For comparison, we also scored each DT under a model-level accuracy metric by treating the DT purely as a one-step predictor of UE traffic and computing its prediction loss against the real testbed data.
+Subsequently, agents were thoroughly trained within these DTs until convergence.
+Each of these 100 resulting agents was then deployed and evaluated in the wireless network testbed to measure its final performance.

-Fig.~\ref{Test1} empirically validates our theoretical performance bound by plotting each DT's DT-BSM value against its trained policy's deployment performance.
-The results explicitly show a linear correlation where a lower DT-BSM consistently yields better worst-case performance.
-While a low DT-BSM does not always guarantee optimality, since a suboptimal DT could still train a successful policy by coincidence, it obviously and effectively precludes training failures, as no DT with a low DT-BSM yielded a poorly performing policy.
-This confirms that the evaluated mismatch value reliably reflects the DT's ability to produce a robust and high-performing agentic AI policy, providing a crucial performance guarantee in theory for DT-driven network optimization.
+Fig.~\ref{Test1} empirically validates our theoretical performance bound by plotting each DT evaluation value against its trained policy's deployment performance.
+The results explicitly show a linear correlation where a lower DT-BSM consistently yields better worst-case performance, effectively precluding training failures.
+This trend exactly matches the one-sided nature of the underlying bound, which controls the worst-case deployment loss for high-fidelity DTs but does not constrain what a low-fidelity DT may still produce by coincidence.
+This confirms that the evaluated mismatch value reliably reflects the DT's ability to produce a robust and high-performing agent policy, providing a crucial performance guarantee for DT-driven network optimization.
+In contrast, the normalized prediction loss exhibits a markedly weaker correlation than DT-BSM, where several DTs with low prediction loss still yield poorly performing policies, indicating that model-level accuracy has inferior discrimination ability on a DT's final deployment performance.